Insider Guide to Oxford

 Oxford has an extraordinary number of pubs, and if you’re looking for an authentic Morse-type experience, head to The Turf Tavern, accessible only down a narrow passageway and hidden by imposing medieval walls.
 It’s oozing old-school character in a way that ale lovers will best appreciate.
 For something more chichi check out the roof terrace at The Varsity Club (amazing views, above), or head to Jericho for the cocktail specialists Raoul’s (the Muddy crew had a few too many here at our Christmas party) or up Cowley Road, where the cool barometer rises as the air quality count decreases with Café Tarifa , Big Society or The Rusty Bicycle.

 Shopping in Oxford has never been its strong suit but the October launch of the £440 million Westgate Centre has changed that.
 For fashion, head straight there for & Other Stories, Cos and Reiss, Burrows & Hare for men and a brand new John Lewis for all living creatures.
 The best indie shops are dotted randomly – mostly in Jericho or up the Cowley Road.
-The best independent boutique is Vanilla in Summertown (10 minutes on a bus) in South Parade where you’ll also find Law & Co boutique, the Oxford Wine Cafe, and the very lovely North Wall theatre.
+The best independent boutique is Vanilla in Summertown (10 minutes on a bus) in South Parade where you’ll also find Law & Co boutique, and the very lovely North Wall theatre.
 You could spend a morning mooching here if you have time.
 The Covered Market in central Oxford has a large number of indoor indie sellers.